coin-or/GAMSlinks/README.md

 Note, that entries in gamsconfig.yaml overwrite solvers with the same name that come with the GAMS system.

 For more information we refer to the [GAMS documentation](http://www.gams.com/latest/docs).

+For solver `AMPLSOLVER`, the solver binary needs to be specified in a solver options file (e.g., `amplsolver.opt`).
+See the installed `<prefix>/share/doc/gamslinks/optamplsolver.md` for a list of all available options.

 ## Testing